arisegulf/vps-stack/Imp_Doc/vps_docker_tools_manual.md

 *   Ensure healthcheck commands use tools available within the container image.

 ---

-## 5. Networks & Volumes
+## 7. Networks & Volumes
 *   **Network:** All services are connected to a single `app-network`, allowing them to communicate with each other internally using their container names as hostnames.
 *   **Named Volumes:** Named volumes ensure that your application data persists even if containers are removed or recreated.

 ---

-## 6. Deploying React SPA Dashboards & Appsmith Setup
+## 8. Deploying React SPA Dashboards & Appsmith Setup
 (Existing content remains)

-### 7.3.
-Pending Issues
-*   **WordPress Database Connection:** The `arisegulf.com` WordPress site is currently showing "Error establishing a database connection".
-This is likely due to missing or incorrect `ARISEGULF_DB_PASSWORD` in the `.env` file.
-This needs to be resolved to bring the main website back online.